-Parma Heights detective remains hospitalized after shooting that left suspect dead
+Parma Heights detective suffered shattered femur in shooting that left suspect dead

 Legg was shot several times and taken to UH Parma Medical Center.
 He was pronounced dead.

-Berry, a four-year veteran of the force, was taken to MetroHealth Medical Center, where he is recovering.
+Berry was taken to MetroHealth Medical Center, where he is recovering.
+Parma Heights police said the four-year veteran suffered a shattered femur and fractured kneecap.
+The bullet missed two major arteries, but he is expected to make a full recovery.

 Shepetiak, a six-year veteran assigned to the traffic unit, was also injured during the incident.

 Parma police and the Ohio Bureau of Criminal Investigation continue to work to reconstruct the events that led to the shooting.